apify/apify-docs/sources/platform/actors/running/actor_standby.md

 However, in some applications, waiting for an Actor to start is not an option.
 Actor Standby mode solves this problem by letting you have the Actor ready in the background, waiting for the incoming HTTP requests.
 In a sense, the Actor behaves like a real-time web server or standard API server.

-## How do I know if Standby mode is enabled?
+## How do I know if Standby mode is enabled

 You will know that the Actor is enabled for Standby mode if you see the **Standby** tab on the Actor's detail page.
 In the tab, you will find the hostname of the server, the description of the Actor's endpoints,